 Here are some things you should know about claiming trial to a charge in Court: What does it mean to claim trial to a charge?
 When you have been formally charged in Court for an offence, you will need to inform the Court of the course of action you wish…

-Here are some things you should know about presenting a plea in mitigation during sentencing in Court: What is a plea in mitigation?
-After you have been found guilty and convicted of an offence, the Court will need to consider what type and amount of sentence to impose against you.…
+Mitigation Plea Here are some things you should know about presenting a plea in mitigation during sentencing in Court: What is a mitigation plea?
+After you have been found guilty and convicted of an offence, the Court will need to consider what type and amount of sentence to impose against…

 Here are some things you should know about what a Court considers during the process of deciding on the appropriate sentence: What are the objectives of sentencing?
 There are 4 main sentencing principles which guide the Court during sentencing: Retribution: this is the principle that the offender must suffer the…

-Useful links about Singapore Criminal Law Singapore Statutes Online Supreme Court of Singapore State Courts of Singapore Singapore Police Force Singapore Prison Service Immigration & Checkpoints Authority of Singapore Ministry of Law Ministry of Home Affairs Ministry of Manpower Singapore Law Watch Related Links Tembusu Law LLC The Singapore Lawyer…
+Useful links about Singapore Criminal Law Singapore Statutes Online Supreme Court of Singapore State Courts of Singapore Singapore Police Force Singapore Prison Service Immigration & Checkpoints Authority of Singapore Ministry of Law Ministry of Home Affairs Ministry of Manpower Singapore Law Watch Related Links Tembusu Law LLC Singapore Criminal Defence…

 Frequently asked questions